internetmara/FullStack/README.md

 7. `http://localhost:3000`

 ## `Features:`
-Demo User Sign In
+* Demo User Sign In
-Features a demo user log in for access to other functionality of the site without having to create a new user demo
+** Features a demo user log in for access to other functionality of the site without having to create a new user demo

+DEMO USER GIF HERE

-Product Index Page
+* Dispensary Index Page
+** Shows all dispensaries

+HOME PAGE IMAGE

+* Dispensary Show Page
-Shows all inventory of products
+** Shows a dispensary's inventory of products

+DISPENSARY SHOW PAGE IMAGE

-Product Show Page
+* Product Show Page

-Picture on index page links to the shoe show page
+** Picture on index page links to the product show page
-Able to choose a size to add to the cart show

-Shopping Cart Page

-Shows all user's cart items
-Can adjust the quantity of each cart item and update the total price
+PRODUCT SHOW PAGE IMAGE

+CODE SAMPLE!!